openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 #.
 When the exam attempt has been deleted, let the learner know that they can
    retake the exam.

+.. _Viewing Proctored Exam Results:

+************************************
+Viewing Proctored Session Results
+************************************

+At any time after learners have taken the proctored exam in your course, you can download a .CSV file that displays the status of the proctoring session for participating learners.

+.. note:: The Proctored Session Results report only shows the result of reviews of the proctored sessions.
+These results are separate from the learners' grades on the exam.

+To generate and download a file of proctoring session results, follow these steps.

+.. important:: Because the proctoring session results file contains confidential, personally identifiable data which might be subject to the Family Educational Rights and Privacy Act (FERPA), be sure to follow your institution's data stewardship policies when you open or save this file.

+#.
+View the live version of your course.

+#.
+In the LMS, select **Instructor**, then select **Data Download**.

+#.
+Select **Generate Proctored Exam Results Report**.

+   A status message indicates that the report generation process is in progress.
+This process can take some time to complete, but you can navigate away from this page and do other work while it runs.

+4. To check the progress of the report generation, reload the page in your browser and scroll down to the **Pending Tasks** section.
+The status of active tasks is shown in the table.

+   When the report is complete, a linked .csv file name becomes available above the **Pending Tasks** section.
+File names are in the format ``{course_id}_grade_report_{datetime}.csv``.
+The most recently generated reports appear at the top of the list.

+5. To open or save a report file, locate and click the link for the report you requested.

+   You can open .csv files in a spreadsheet application to sort, graph, and compare data.

+.. note:: To prevent the accidental distribution of learner data, you can download exam result report files only by clicking the links on this page.
+   Do not copy these links for reuse elsewhere, as they expire within 5 minutes.
+The links on this page also expire if the page is open for more than 5 minutes.
+If necessary, refresh the page to generate new links.

 .. _CA_Situations_Learners_Encounter_Proctored_Exams: